 It was winter in Delhi 2001.
 Five terrorists stormed the Indian parliament, killing 8 security personnel and one gardener.
 Before they could get to their actual targets — the politicians bickering inside — all five were gunned down.
-Criminal proceedings would begin, a Delhi University professor would be accused and acquitted, Afzal Guru in a contentious court proceeding would eventually be hanged to death.
-News about Davinder Singh, a deputy superintendent in Kashmir, who was found this year to have been colluding with terrorists and was guiding Guru throughout enters and exits our imagination.
+Criminal proceedings would begin.
+A Delhi University professor would be accused and acquitted.
+Afzal Guru, in a contentious court proceeding, would eventually be hanged to death.
+News about Davinder Singh, a deputy superintendent in Kashmir, who was found this year to have been colluding with terrorists, guiding Guru throughout, enters and exits our imagination.

 In the midst of all of this ambiguity, Neeraj Pandey and his team of writers decided to take a rather tangential and fictional take on the events this attack has rolled out.
-(A lot of press about how this is the first celluloid depiction of the actual attack has been put out by the PR.
-Everything else is fiction.
-I am not sure what the responsibility of a filmmaker is in taking up a cloudy event and fictionalizing it anyway.)
+There is a lot of press about how this is the first celluloid depiction of the actual attack.
+I am not sure what the responsibility of a filmmaker is in taking up a cloudy event and fictionalizing it anyway.

 But as with 8 hours of content, the tension slackens, and the subplots tire.
 For example, in order to get in touch with this sixth person, one of Singh's agents Farooq (a strapping Karan Tacker) gets in touch with one person, who connects him to someone, who will connect him to someone else, who will connect him to the sixth person.
-This is not an exaggeration, it’s a major plot point.
+This is not an exaggeration.
 In pursuit of this convoluted tale, a lot of the stories fall by wayside, you know absolutely nothing about the personal lives of the agents, just glimpses of flirtations and agony.

 If you have 8 hours and you are unable to give rounded backgrounds to your 6 main characters, as writers, you must introspect.
-The writing is also a little lazy in places.
+Besides, the writing is also a little lazy in places.
 A character says "Hum tumhare bare mein sab kuch jaante hain", and right after that he genuinely asks "Tum Dubai kisse milne aate ho?"
-The side characters who investigate Singh for the finances he has been pummeling into his covert operations are simply annoying and that whole track feels like a wasted opportunity.
+The side characters who investigate Singh for the finances he has been pummeling into his covert operations have an annoying screen presence and that whole track feels like a wasted opportunity.
 (The show begins with them investigating Singh and through the investigation, the flashbacks and explanations introduce characters — it is too underwhelming as a narrative choice.)